Weeb-Bots/Rename-Bot/README.md

 restart - Restart The Bot
 clear - Clear The Queue
 re - Alliance of restart
-set - Set The Custom Caption Format
+rename - reply to a file and start working set - Set The Custom Caption Format
 ```
 # About Custom Caption